 MSC offered us a 100% future cruise credit as we cancelled before the cruise was officially cancelled.
 If we would have waited until it was officially cancelled, we would have gotten 125% credit or a full cash refund.

-We already booked a cruise next June for our entire family to sail to Puerto Rico, Saint Thomas, and the Dominican Republic aboard MSC Meraviglia- that FCC will come is super handy now that we are all 5 sailing.
-We booked 2 balcony staterooms at the Aurea level- which includes the easy drink package, massages, unlimited access to the spa’s thermal area, a private sundeck with pool that also a nice bar in that area excusive for Aurea guests and wait service, and a private restaurant- not quite the Yacht Club, but still very special.
+We already booked a cruise next August 2021 for our entire family to sail to Puerto Rico, Saint Thomas, and the Dominican Republic aboard MSC Meraviglia- that FCC will come is super handy now that we are all 5 sailing.
+We booked 2 balcony staterooms at the Aurea level- which includes the easy drink package, massages, unlimited access to the spa’s thermal area, a private sundeck with pool that also has a nice bar in that area exclusive for Aurea guests and wait service, and a private restaurant- not quite the Yacht Club, but still very special.

 This is Top 19, the exclusive sun deck for those sailing in MSC Meraviglia’s Aurea level: